XplittR/AudioDefaultDeviceSwitcher/README.md

 2. Run "AudioDefaultDeviceSwitcher.exe".
 A "Audio.ini" will be created in the same directory.
 3. Edit the "Audio.ini" to your devices that you want to toggle between (Separate each name with a comma).
 4. Run "AudioDefaultDeviceSwitcher.exe" every time you want to toggle between the devices.
-  * If you set 'FixSkype' to 'true', you will get a prompt in your Skype the first time you run it, to allow modifying your Skype settings.

 # Setup
 Example Audio.ini:

     Devices=Speakers,Realtek HD Audio 2nd output
     AlsoSetCommunications=true
-    FixSkype=true

 Corresponding Playback devices in Windows:
 ![Devices](/DeviceImage.png?raw=true "Devices")